 Therefore, to land in the right customer’s territory, there is no other suitable department than the Sales team.

 Customer Support and Customer Success teams are the next two departments that help customers understand their needs.
-This knowledge is not something new since we often turn in for the Customer Support team to look out for help.
+This knowledge is not something new since we often turn in the Customer Support team to look out for help.

 But as for the Customer Success team, they will be the ones that contact customers and ask questions to learn more about what they do, their issues, and how they can help them achieve their goals.

 Promoting products to existing customers relies on the Sales and Marketing departments.
-The marketing team will raise the awareness of new products or updated features of services as well as drive the engagement to all prospective customers.
+The marketing team will raise awareness of new products or updated features of services as well as drive engagement to all prospective customers.

 The sales team will then get in touch with the existing customers and transfer the marketing information.